joy-framework/halo/README.md

 ## halo 😇

-Halo will be an http server for [janet](https://github.com/janet-lang/janet)
+Halo is an http server for [janet](https://github.com/janet-lang/janet)

 **This project is in early development so expect major changes**